xiaomi7732/diagnostics/README.md

 > [**Rules of Optimization**](http://wiki.c2.com/?RulesOfOptimization)
 First rule of optimization - Dont't
 Second rule of optimization - Don't...yet.
-ProfileBeforeOptimizing
+Profile before optimizing
 -- [Michael Jackson](http://wiki.c2.com/?MichaelJackson)

-If I ran to rule 3, I probably wanted the performance profiling to happen easily.
+If I would run to rule 3, I probably wanted the performance profiling to happen easily.

 .NET Core 3.0 provides CLI tools to do the profiling.